drlight17/mta-log-parser/README.md

 It includes a Web UI built with [Quart](https://github.com/pgjones/quart) and [VueJS](https://vuejs.org/) - allowing for easily navigating and filtering the log data straight from your browser.

+There are also some summaries and stats charts in GUI.

 This is a fork of abandoned [Privex postfix log parser](https://github.com/Privex/postfix-parser).

-**DISCLAIMER:** The Web UI only includes a very basic password prompt which reads the password from the `.env` file.
+**DISCLAIMER:** The Web UI includes internal DB password authentication and external LDAP mechanisms.
+Only one is operational in the same time.
+Read "LDAP authentication" section below.

 This application is NOT intended to be public facing - we strongly recommend for production use-cases that it's kept restricted within a corporate VPN / LAN.